Hawk-PDX/python_final_project/README.md

     `tick` = 1 second
     `proc` = between 1-5 seconds... results are random `healing potion` = 1 use per game
-    `special attack` = can be used as attained... special attack possiblities are as follows:
+    `special attack` = can be used as attained... special attack possibilities are as follows:
         -- for every 5 successfully landed base attacks, the player will gain a ** special attack ** -- special attacks can be used to defeat the enemy, heal the player, or heal the group (this ability is shared amongst players/enemies alike...)
-        -- special attacks can be used in conjunction with base attacks to increase damage output or, in kind, can be fired to provide a certian amount of hp back to all remaining (alive) players.
+        -- special attacks can be used in conjunction with base attacks to increase damage output or, in kind, can be fired to provide a certain amount of hp back to all remaining (alive) players.

 # Classes